 5. Does the firm have room for expansion?

 6. Will your bosses show appreciation to you?

 8. Does your employer provide you with the resources you need to succeed?

 9. Will you be able to learn transferable skills in your current position?

 10. Will you be positively challenged?

-What competences are required from Self-Driving Cars Engineers?
+What skills are required from Self-Driving Cars Engineers?

-To be hired in a self-driving cars company, you need to demonstrate the required competencies.
+To be hired in a self-driving cars company, you need to demonstrate the required skills.